Safety

 contaminants

 Any substance that poses a safety risk or disturbs a manufacturing process.
-Working around contaminants requires employees to wear proper respiratory protection.
+Working around airborne contaminants requires employees to wear proper respiratory protection.

 controlled negative pressure test